- by Daniel

-The Makita XRM02W Compact Cordless Jobsite Radio is a great looking jobsite radio that sounds as good as it looks.
+The Makita XRM06B Jobsite Radio is a great looking jobsite radio that sounds as good as it looks.

-There are also the usual radio preset slots (5 for FM and 5 for AM), and the AUX port allowing you to play music from your own devices through it.
+There are also the usual radio preset slots (5 for FM and 5 for AM), and the Bluetooth connectivity and AUX port allow you to play music from your own devices through it as well.

 And the great design continues through to it's ruggedness, with a protective bumper guarding against construction site hazards.

 It's also water resistant, which is a good feature for smaller radios.